Aldy-Bel culture: Genetics

 In 2019, a genetic study of remains from the Aldy-Bel culture was published in Human Genetics.
-The authors determined the paternal haplogroups of 16 Aldy Bel males.
-9 out of 16 samples (56.25%) were found to be carriers of the West Eurasian haplogroup R1a, while 7 samples (43.75%) belonged to the East Eurasian haplogroups Q-L54 and N-M231.
+The authors determined the paternal haplogroups of 11 Aldy Bel males.
+9 out of 11 samples (82%) were found to be carriers of the West Eurasian haplogroup R1a, while 2 samples (18%) belonged to the East Eurasian haplogroups Q-L54 and N-M231.

 The authors also analyzed the maternal haplogroups of 26 Siberian Scythian remains from Arzhan.
 50% of the remains carried an East Eurasian haplogroup including C, D, F and G, while 50% carried West Eurasian haplogroups H, U, or T. In contrast to the paternal lineages, the maternal lineages were extremely diverse.
 The most common lineages were variants of haplogroup C4.

 Significant genetic differences were found between the Eastern Scythians and the Western Scythians of the Pontic steppe.
 The two groups appear to have been of completely different paternal origins, with almost no paternal gene flow between them.
-On the other hand, there is strong evidence of shared maternal DNA between Scythian cultures, indicating maternal geneflow from East Euraisa to West Eurasia.
+On the other hand, there is strong evidence of shared maternal DNA between Scythian cultures, indicating maternal geneflow from East Eurasia to West Eurasia.

-An admixture analysis suggested that Aldy Bel Scythians were of roughly 60% West Eurasian ancestry and 40% East Eurasian ancestry.
+An admixture analysis suggested that Aldy Bel Scythians derived the major ancestry from Western Steppe Herders at a proportion of 53%, the remainder from Khövsgöl LBA herders (41%) and BMAC (6%).